Ted Cruz maintains ties to right-wing group despite its extremist messaging

 “Thank you for the incredible work you do,” Cruz said, in the only on-camera endorsement from an elected official posted on the group’s Facebook and YouTube pages to mark the occasion.
 “Julie, Fred, thank you for your passion.”

 A Washington Post review of True Texas Project’s activities and social media shows that Cruz has continued to embrace the group, even as its nativist rhetoric and divisive tactics have alienated some other conservative elected officials.
 Cruz’s father, a frequent campaign surrogate for his son, spoke at a meeting of the group shortly after the Jan.
-6 Capitol riot, at a time when the group’s leadership was defending the pro-Trump mob on social media.
+6 riot at the U.S. Capitol, at a time when the group’s leadership was defending the pro-Trump mob on social media.

 A spokeswoman did not respond to a request for an interview with the senator or to specific questions about TTP.
 “The Senator is not aware of every tweet, post, or comment of activists in the state of Texas,” the spokeswoman, Erin Perrine, said in a statement.
 “If you want to know what he thinks on any issue — feel free to look at his decades-long record.
 Sen. Cruz is unequivocal in his denunciation of any form of racism, hatred, or bigotry.”